Council Elections for RN/NPs and RPNs in the Eastern, Northeastern and Northwestern districts are taking place on February 6, 2026.

 Is Council for me?

-If you’re passionate about safe client care, then sitting on Council will be a personally and professionally rewarding experience.
+If you’re passionate about safe client care, then serving on Council will be a personally and professionally rewarding experience.
 This is your opportunity to bring your perspective to a diverse group of nurses from all types of positions and settings and members of the public.
 It’s also a significant accountability.

 Steps to run for council

-After you complete the compliance form, CNO will send eligible candidates a link.
-At this link, you can review the revised Council profile and complete a self-assessment form to reflect on your skills and attributes.
+- review the Council Attributes and Competencies Profile and complete a self-assessment form to reflect on your skills and attributes.
 The profile outlines all of the skills and attributes required on Council.
 Collectively, Council members will demonstrate the required skills.
-No single member is expected to bring all of these competencies to Council.
-Following the self-assessment, if you wish to continue in the process, you will be asked to respond to questions, and voluntarily share aspects of your identity and lived experiences.
-Candidate responses to the questions and information shared about your lived experiences will be shared with voters to help them make an informed choice.
+No single member is expected to bring all of these competencies to Council

 Where are elections taking place this year?